linksplatform/Protocols.Lino/README.md

 This library gives you an ability to convert any string that contains links notation into a list of links and back to the string after modifications are made.

 Links notation is based on two concepts references and links.
 Each reference references other link.
-If no link defines concrete reference it assumed that such link is a point link.
 The notation supports links with any number of references to other links.

 Namespace: [Platform.Protocols.Lino](https://linksplatform.github.io/Protocols.Lino/csharp/api/Platform.Protocols.Lino.html)